-Atrioventricular canal defect is a combination of several abnormalities in the heart present at birth (congenital abnormalities).
-This defect, which is sometimes called endocardial cushion defect or atrioventricular septal defect, occurs when there's a hole between the chambers of the heart and problems with the valves that regulate blood flow in the heart.
+Atrioventricular canal defect is a combination of heart problems resulting in a defect in the center of the heart.
+The condition occurs when there's a hole between the heart's chambers and problems with the valves that regulate blood flow in the heart.

-Atrioventricular canal defect is often associated with Down syndrome.
-If left untreated, atrioventricular canal defect may cause heart failure and high blood pressure in the lungs.
-To fix this defect, doctors often recommend surgery during the first year of life to close the hole and reconstruct the valves.
+Untreated, atrioventricular canal defect can cause heart failure and high blood pressure in the lungs.
+Doctors generally recommend surgery during the first year of life to close the hole in the heart and to reconstruct the valves.

 Complete atrioventricular canal defect

-- Difficulty breathing (dyspnea)
+- Difficulty breathing or rapid breathing

 - Lack of appetite